netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 server's and client's txid match, the etag value is '=', and the leaf value is pruned."}

+## Configuration Retrieval from the Candidate Datastore

+When a client retrieves the configuration from the candidate datastore, some of the configuration nodes may hold the same data as the corresponding node in the running datastore.
+In such cases, the server MUST return the same txid value for nodes in the candidate datastore as in the running datastore.

+If a node in the candidate datastore holds different data than in the running datastore, the server has a choice of what to return.

+- The server MAY return a txid-unknown value (e.g. "!").
+This may be convenient in servers that do not know a priori what txids will be used in a future, possible commit of the canidate.

+- If the txid-unknown value is not returned, the server MUST return he txid value the node will have after commit, assuming the client makes no further changes of the candidate datastore.

+See the example in [Transactions toward the Candidate Datastore](#transactions-toward-the-candidate-datastore).

 ## Conditional Transactions

 Conditional transactions are useful when a client is interested